Dmenu is a Godsend

 What is one thing that almost all your graphical applications have in common?
 They all have tabs.
 Your web browser has tabs, your terminal probably supports tabs (and if it doesn’t, I bet you use tmux).
 Your code editors have tabs, and even modern email-clients have tabs.
 Now let me ask you: why do we always reinvent the tab?

 Suckless — the same people that brought us dmenu — also created a lesser-known application called tabbed.
 You can find it here.
 It’s quite a simple piece of software.
 You simply run it together with another program (such as the st terminal) and it adds tab-support to it.
-Not only does this reduce code-duplication, but it also is beneficial for you the software user as it means you get a consistent UI with consistent-behavior and -key-bindings wherever you go.
+Not only does this reduce code-duplication, but it also is beneficial for you the software user as it means you get a consistent UI with consistent-behaviour and -key-bindings wherever you go.